tux-tn/grandi/README.md

 1. **Install prerequisites**
 	- Node.js ≥ 20.19.5 and a working C/C++ toolchain for your platform.
 	- Git LFS is *not* required; the NDI SDK is fetched dynamically.
-2. **Download the NDI SDK + install deps**
+2. **Download the NDI SDK (maintainers)**
-	- Run `npm install` (or `pnpm install`/`yarn install`).
-The `scripts/preinstall.mjs` hook downloads and unpacks the official NDI SDK into `ndi/`, then `node-gyp-build` compiles the native addon for your host platform.
-Re-run `npm install` after deleting `ndi/` if you need to refresh the SDK.
-	- To force-download all prebuild assets for release testing, run `npm run prebuild:download`.
-	- Set `NDI_FORCE=1` if you need to run the downloader in an unpacked tarball (normally it only runs inside the git repo).
+	- Run `node scripts/build-addon.mjs` to download and unpack the official NDI SDK into `ndi/` and populate the per-arch package folders under `packages/` with the right runtime files.
+	- Consumers don’t need this step; they install the appropriate `@grandi/<os>-<arch>` package from npm automatically.
 3. **TypeScript build**
 	- `npm run build` compiles `src/` via `tsdown`, emitting ESM/CJS bundles and declaration files in `dist/`.
-	- `npm run prebuild` packages native binaries for distribution (requires the SDK assets fetched earlier).
 4. **Native addon rebuild**
 	- If you change C/C++ files under `lib/`, recompile with `npx node-gyp-build` (or simply re-run `npm install`).
 This uses the same loader that consumers invoke at runtime.
 5. **Testing**